deviationist/sbanken-api-key-extractor/README.md

 5. Open your BankID app to accept login
 6. Inspect your glorious API secret which you can use for your projects!

+## Debugging
+To debug the process set the variable `takeScreenshots` to true in the file `index.js`.
+Screenshots will be output to the screenshots-folder.

 ## The why?
 Idk, I wanted to see if it was possible to do a programmatic login that would handle BankID.
 I also wanted an automattic renewal of my Sbanken API tokens since I'm lazy...